ericphann/voice-sentiment-analysis/README.md

 We use NLTK's [Sentiment Intensity Analyzer](https://www.nltk.org/api/nltk.sentiment.vader.html) to classify the raw-text transcriptions as positive, neutral, or negative.
 We use the [DistilBERT base uncased finetuned SST-2](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english) model with the HF sentiment analysis pipeline to classify _embedded_ transcriptions as positive or negative.

 We then reclassify emotions from the RAVDESS dataset to develop our ground truths and align to our desired classes of positive, neutral, and negative.
-Then we evaluate.
+Then we evaluate the results of both models.

 ## 🔉 Approach #2: Mel-Frequency Cepstral Coefficients
 Extract features from the audio sample using Mel-Frequency Cepstral coefficients and training a model to classify sentiment.